appscode-cloud/docs/docs/platform/api/administration/site-admin-console.md

 # Site Admin Console

-The endpoints powering the ACE site-administration UI: usage analytics, users, organizations, clusters, and authentication-source management.
+The endpoints powering the KubeDB Platform site-administration UI: usage analytics, users, organizations, clusters, and authentication-source management.
 All paths below are relative to `/api/v1`.